 With national interest in charter schools growing, Connecticut passed enabling legislation and approved the first ten charters in 1997, requiring the schools to open by September.
 The Ecology Project’s proposal for Common Ground High School was approved in this cycle, and the school opened in late August.
 Our first teachers and students took classes at Southern Connecticut State University, then walked to our site to remove invasive species, haul several tons of illegally dumped garbage, and build a school from the ground up.

 As the high school program grew, so did community environmental programs.
 In 2002, 35 local kids joined in our summer camp.
 Today, 900 do.
 Over the last 10 years, our community of program participants has grown tenfold, and our offerings have expanded to include job training opportunities, healthy cooking workshops, after-school programs, vacation camps, and more.

-Today, Common Ground has grown into the ambition of its founders:
+Today, Common Ground is growing into the ambition of its founders:

-This year, the programs of our Environmental Education Center – summer camps, after-school programs, school field trips, Green Jobs opportunities, and major community festivals – connected more than 10,000 community members with the natural world, up 500% in 5 years.
-These programs are demonstrating real impact.
-For instance, parent surveys tell us that the 300+ participants in our after-school programs are 22% more likely to choose outdoor exercise, 55% more likely to try new healthy foods, and 85% more likely to demonstrate environmental knowledge and behaviors after participating in the programs.
+The programs of our Environmental Education Center – summer camps, after-school programs, school field trips, Green Jobs opportunities, community festivals – connected approximately 15,000 community members with the natural world, up 500% in 5 years.